 DeepMind Health’s Independent Review Panel

-They meet four times a year to scrutinise our work with the NHS, and will publicly issue an annual statement outlining their findings after reviewing our data sharing agreements, our privacy and security measures, and our product roadmaps.
+They meet four times a year to scrutinise our work with the NHS, and will publicly issue an annual statement outlining their findings.

 The first meeting of the Panel of Independent Reviewers took place on the 14th June 2016.
 You can read a copy of their 2017 Annual Report here and our response to that here.
 The Independent Reviewers released their 2018 Annual Report on the 15th June 2018 - you can find a copy of this report here.